 To have a successful investment portfolio, one must be well informed on relevant political, economic, and financial events that are currently taking place.
 That’s the reason why financial data services are so important for an investor.

 Investing.com is one such service with which you can efficiently manage your investments.
 Initially launched in 2007, the platform is currently available in 25 international languages.
 It offers a wide range of financial tools/instruments, live stock quotes, and regularly updated market data on about 70 global exchanges.

 The app features a real-time Economic Calendar, which makes tracking important, market-moving news much easier.
 From major indices around the world to stocks, bonds, Forex, F&O, and bonds, you can track almost anything on-the-go.
 The free version of the app is ad-supported.

 E*TRADE is a popular trading app that’s trying to make the investment process almost effortless.
 The platform allows you to gradually build your own portfolio and manage it with the help of various research and investment tools.

-You can also, however, choose to invest in one of their pre-built portfolios which are handpicked by experienced individuals.
-Almost everything, from stocks, ETFs, to options and mutual funds, can be traded here.
+You can also, however, choose to invest in one of their pre-built portfolios, which are handpicked by experienced individuals.
+Almost everything, from stocks and ETFs to options and mutual funds, can be traded here.

-One of its specialty is a high-performance risk tool which helps investors predict any future risk related to their current portfolio.
+One of its specialties is a high-performance risk tool that helps investors predict any future risk related to their current portfolio.
 There is also provision for advanced options trading strategy such as iron condors, etc. In February 2020, the U.S based investment bank Morgan Stanley bought E*TRADE for $13 billion.